btahir/air-capture/README.md

 <img src="https://github.com/btahir/air-capture/blob/main/admin.png">
 </div>

+## Overview

-This is a demo of using Airtable to capture emails with a Next.js + Tailwind CSS app.
+This is a demo of using Airtable to capture emails with a Next.js + Tailwind CSS app (used the vercel examples starter).

 The flow is
 - User enters email